easyforger/easyforger/doc/setup.md

 The recommended tool for developing mods with _EasyForger_ is _IntelliJ IDEA_, due to its good _gradle_ and _scala_ support.
 So lets setup our demo mod to be executable from within IDEA.

+_Note:_ We assume you have IDEA's Scala plugin installed.
+If not, please install it before continuing.

 The first thing you have to do is to import the project inside IDEA.
 For that, launch IDEA and click the _Open ..._ option to open a new project.
 Find your mod folder and click ok.
 The folder icon will be the _gradle logo_, because _IDEA_ will recognize the mod as a _gradle_ project.